Replacing anxiety: Coffee substitutes and caffeine-free alternatives

 About six months ago I had to stop drinking normal coffee for health reasons.
 The bad headaches and dizziness were enough to warn me that something isn’t alright.
 Later, blood tests showing serious anaemia confirmed my body’s blinking orange light.
 Listen to your body as it has that red flag capacity to prevent further damage.
 Tannins in coffee, black tea, chocolate and wine are the major interferences with the absorption of iron from the food we consume into the blood.
 One needs to consume these at least an hour apart from iron-rich foods and supplements.

 As there always is a bright side to any misfortune, I embarked on a research journey seeking what else with a similar taste profile is out there on the market.
-Still, I could have one cup of decaf coffee per day without the headaches, but the tannins were still in.
+Still, I would enjoy one cup of decaf coffee without the headaches, but the tannins were still in.
+The aroma of an excellently roasted coffee bean is simply irreplaceable.

-Like the 15th centuries spice traders I voyaged to America where most hotel’s serve a terrible decaf coffee.
+Like the 15th century spice traders I voyaged to America where most hotels serve terrible decaf coffee.
 I try a sip, but mostly the experience is so bad that I advise to rather skip it altogether.
-As my desperation and curiosity grew, I asked around and rejoice I got plenty of tips on artisan coffee roasters from LA to Brooklyn making delightful, by natural method decaffeinated beans.
-All used more mild method of water washing to rid the praised coffee berries off the for some unwelcome caffeine.
+As my desperation and curiosity grew, I asked around and rejoice, I got plenty of tips on artisan coffee roasters from LA to Brooklyn making delightful, by natural methods decaffeinated beans.
+Most used more mild method of water washing to rid the praised coffee berries off the for some unwelcome caffeine.

 From spring mountain water soaring with bright flavours to sugar sweetened water, it works very well but takes more work than the harsh chemical treatments used commonly.
 The majority of chemical decaffeination washes away not just the unwanted but also some desired flavour.
 More often than not, lesser quality of beans were being used for this purpose.
-Not any more, and how lucky for me.
+Not any more.
 The hardness of the water used is also a key to success.
 Even the world’s best barista at Mame, residing like currently myself in Zurich, also adopted his decaffeinating method to using local Swiss water.
+Still, even more gentle and flavour friendly is using CO2 method to remove the caffeine from the green beans prior to roasting.
+This is so far the best method I found that shows in the taste.

 Healthy coffee alternatives

-My recommended decaf coffees: Alana’s sugar H2O decaf Colombian beans in Los Angeles; Mexican brew by Devocion in Brooklyn; the trophies winning Mame in Zurich has with Swiss water decaf blend; Henauer Kaffee (in business since 1896) another Swiss roaster uses high altitude Veracruz arabica washed with mountain water.
+My recommended decaf coffees: Alana’s sugar H2O decaf Colombian beans in Los Angeles; Mexican brew by Devocion in Brooklyn; the trophies winning Mame in Zurich has with Swiss water washed blend; Deep in Marseille has sublime CO2 decaf roast from Ethiopia called Chill Pills.

 Sometimes, my body is cheated into believing that I am drinking the real thing, I get a slight buzz from it for a couple of minutes, but then as if the brain found out the fraud, suddenly I am at ease and no headache comes.
 How intriguing is observing closely the reaction of your own body, especially when you are impartial, knowing that what you bought came from the decaf bag.